 The install = TRUE argument will save your API key in your .Renviron file, which is designed for storing confidential information like API keys.
 The package will look for your API key there in the future so that you don’t have to reenter it every time you use the package.

 Now you can use tidycensus to access data.
-The most common of these are the Decennial Census and the American Community Survey (other datasets that can be accessed are discussed in Chapter 2 of Kyle Walker’s book Analyzing US Census Data: Methods, Maps, and Models in R).
+The most common of these are the Decennial Census and the American Community Survey.
+You can find a discussion of other datasets you can access in Chapter 2 of Kyle Walker’s book Analyzing US Census Data: Methods, Maps, and Models in R.

 Working with Decennial Census Data